 In these situations, this could be indicative of a miscarriage.
 This reading could also be because the pregnancy date was miscalculated.
 A blighted ovum or an ectopic pregnancy could also lead to low HCG readings.
-In each of these cases, tests are conducted by your OBGYN or Midwife to receive confirmed results.
+In each of these cases, tests are conducted by your OBGYN to receive confirmed results.
 These tests are often down in conjunction with others to include blood, ultrasound, and others to help develop a clearer understanding of why the HCG level is low.

-For those who have a history of miscarriage or are bleeding, it may become routine for your provider to check your HCG levels.
+For those who have a history of miscarriage or are bleeding, it may become routine for your OBGYN to check your HCG levels.
 Under normal circumstances, however, HCG levels aren’t checked routinely unless other problems arise.

 Tips for HCG Levels